 The Academy continues both to respect and conserve its collection of the art and design from the past and to educate the public about the stellar accomplishments of its artist Academicians, as well as to showcase contemporary artists, designers, and architects who are remaking art and design for tomorrow.

 Abigael MacGibeny, Project Manager and independent art historian, has worked on the Eastman Johnson Catalogue Raisonné since 2012.
 She earned her Master’s degree in Art History from Boston University (Dr. Patricia Hills, advisor) and Graduate Certificate in Museum Studies from Tufts University.
 She has worked at commercial galleries and the Museum of Fine Arts, Boston.
-Prior to her work on the EJCR, Abigael, the daughter of an artist, had experience cataloguing thousands of works of art.
-As project manager, her work has included contributing to the content of the EJCR and managing its publication as a website.
-She is also interested in twentieth-century and contemporary art, and her essay “States of Being: Berta R. Golahny’s Landscape of Man” was published in Woman’s Art Journal (fall/winter 2018).
+Prior to her joining the EJCR, Abigael, the daughter of an artist, had experience cataloguing thousands of works of art.
+As project manager, she co-authored the EJCR and managed its publication as a website.
+She also writes on twentieth-century American art.

 Brian Allen was the director of the museum division of the New-York Historical Society and the director of the Addison Gallery of American Art at Phillips Academy in Andover, Massachusetts.
 He also served the curator of American art and director of collections and exhibitions at the Clark Art Institute.
 He received his BA from Wesleyan University, MA from Williams College, and PhD from Yale University.
 He is the art critic at National Review and writes about art for many other journals.